cades/respec-given/README.md

     })
 ```

   Using this form, you can perform asynchronous operation here, while finished you should call `done(res)`, or `done(null, res)` if you prefer Node.js convention.
-Call `done(err)` if operation failed.
-Whatever value you fill into callback, it will be assigned to `this.result`.
+Call `done(err)` if the operation failed.
+Whatever value you fill into the callback, it will be assigned to `this.result`.

   If the function throws an error **synchronously**, the error will be caught and assigned to `this.result`.